jedavies-dev/kiss-ppc64le/README.md

 This is a KISS Linux repository containing packages from the main KISS repo which have been patched to build on powerpc64le.

+This is currently for testing purposes only.
+While most packages will build without any trouble, there are still some which need some work.
+Of these, Rust is the most significant.
+It does not build because Rust do not provide stage0 tarballs for powerpc64le musl yet.
+Because Rust doesn't build, that means no Firefox.
+However, it is possible to build these packages on this platform - Void has done this previously.
+Once the necessary changes have been made to the KISS build files, these will be added to this repository.

 ## Using the repo

 You should check this repo out to your machine then add it to your KISS_PATH such that it appears first, e.g.: